aholstenson/ataraxia/README.md

 [![npm version](https://badge.fury.io/js/ataraxia.svg)](https://badge.fury.io/js/ataraxia)

-Mesh networking with peer-to-peer messaging for NodeJS.
-Ataraxia connects different NodeJS instances together and allows messages to be passed between these instances.
+Mesh networking with peer-to-peer messaging for NodeJS and the browser.
+Ataraxia connects different instances together and allows messages to be passed between these instances.
 Some instances may act as routers for other instances to create a mesh network.

 Ataraxia is split into several projects: